 Programs are scheduled throughout the year, and include:

 The Prairie Talk series, offering community discussions on history, farming and ranching, ecology, family heritage, and sustainability.

-Now and Then community events feature music, theater, and fun from the past and present.
+Now and Then community events feature music, art, and culture from the past and present.

 A Day on the Prairie gives school children a chance to unplug for a day outdoors— they wade and hike along the the creek, skip rocks, learning about history, explore an old barn.

 Volunteer workdays, held the first Saturday of most every month, bring together dozens of volunteers working to preserve this historic site.